Aditya-Naresh/TutorConnect-backend/README.md

    - `AZURE_KEY`
    - `AZURE_CONNECTION_STRING`

-2. The deployment workflow is defined in [deploy.yml](http://_vscodecontentref_/3).
+2. The deployment workflow is defined in [deploy.yml].
 It builds and pushes Docker images, then deploys them to the Azure VM.

 3. To trigger a deployment, push changes to the `main` branch.

-## License

-This project is licensed under the MIT License.